spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 The result is that if you compare our positivity rates to the rates calculated by John Hopkins, you may see slight differences.
 We are constantly reviewing our calculation and may update our formula based on expert advice and as new data becomes available.

-### Why is your positivity rate different from the Pa.
+### Why is your positivity rate for Pennsylvania different from the Pa.
 Department of Health?

 The Pa.
 Department of Health provides its own weekly calculation of Pennsylvania’s positivity rate on its [website](https://www.health.pa.gov/topics/disease/coronavirus/Pages/Monitoring-Dashboard.aspx).
 While there are slight differences between our positivity rate and John Hopkins’ positivity rate, savvy readers might notice a much larger difference between our rate for Pennsylvania and the rate calculated by the department.